Guitar All-In-One For Dummies Cheat Sheet

 You don’t need experience reading music to use tablature (tab) and fingerboard diagrams to play your guitar.
 Check out these diagrams to help with finger placement on your guitar:

-Open position chords sound twangy because they include unfretted strings that are permitted to ring open.
+Open position guitar chords sound twangy because they include unfretted strings that are permitted to ring open.
 This chart represents 24 of the most useful open chords you use to play guitar:

 Notes on the Guitar Neck